Sep 22, 2017

 The Morrison Center recently was ranked the No. 2 university venue in the nation for its size by Venues Today Magazine, is consistently ranked in the top 100 theaters for world-wide ticket sales by Pollstar Magazine, and is ranked No. 4 for “Top Stops in the Pacific Northwest.”

 Mayor Bieter and Terri Schorzman, director of the city’s Department of Arts and History, made the announcement of Cultural Ambassadors at the 2017 Mayor’s Awards for Excellence in Arts and History on Sept.
-21. The City of Boise Cultural Ambassador program is designed to share Boise’s cultural and creative community with other cities across the globe and foster connection to global audiences.
+21. The Morrison Center received the physical award on February 27 at City Hall as part of a City Council meeting.
+The City of Boise Cultural Ambassador program is designed to share Boise’s cultural and creative community with other cities across the globe and foster connection to global audiences.
 The department of arts and history manages the program, and the Boise City Mayor presents the honorific title.
 Past recipients include Treefort Music Fest, Anthony Doerr, Idaho Shakespeare Festival, and Trey Mcintyre Project.

 Established by Dayo Ayodele in 2006, Global Lounge was established to fill a need to educate others as to the diversity of our expanding community.
 For the last three years, the organization has put on World Village Festival, a 3-day multicultural celebration in Capitol Park, which is free to the public.